iMoneza/imoneza-php-api/docs/02-connection.md

 **$logger** This is a PSR-3 compatible logger.
 Monolog is included by default and suggested.
 Remember to include your own output handlers and set your reporting level.  _Debug_ issues the most data, _info_ has general workflow notices.
-When an exception is issued, a _warning_ is recorded as well.
+When an exception is issued, an _error_ is recorded as well.

 **$managementApiKey** and **$managementSecret** are your management API key and secret respectively.